gillett-hernandez/rust-pathtracer/README.md

 Thanks to members of the Rendering & Lighting (offline) discord server for pointing me in the right direction in fixing some color output issues.

-I used [this](https://github.com/svenstaro/bvh) to implement the BVH.
+I used [this](https://github.com/svenstaro/bvh) to implement the BVH, so thanks to [svenstaro](https://github.com/svenstaro).
 I modified it to use my AABB implementation and other math routines, but for the most part the algorithm is unchanged.

-I grabbed some sRGB basis functions for upsampling textures from [this](https://github.com/imallett/simple-spectral) paper/repo
+I grabbed some sRGB basis functions for upsampling textures from [this](https://github.com/imallett/simple-spectral) paper/repo.
+Thanks to the authors.

 ## Contribution